Skip to main content

 git log branchB..branchA

-Show the commits that changed file
+Show commits that changed a file

 git log --follow [file]